jedubois/InternalDocumentation/Agendas/DASA-Agenda-2014-04-16.md

 -----------------------------
 *≈ 5 min*

-List the names (not e-mail addresses) of people on the @core and @contrib list here, updated each month.
+List the names (not e-mail addresses) of people on the core@ and contrib@ list here, updated each month.

-Add all governing board members to @contrib.
+Add all governing board members to contrib@.

 We should add core@ and contrib@ to the website, right?

 Lee reports:

 Notes:

 Completed / Agreed: ✔ / ✘